Jirinrin/semicolon-spammer/README.md

 - the current line is part of a `{}` closure that is an object;
 - the current line ends with a `}` of a closure that is not an object;
 In this, the 'certain characters' are defined in the file `filterInfo.ts` in the extension files;
-Will eventually make this editable;
+Will eventually make this editable; <br>

+Will not *remove* a semicolon if it's part of a comment / multi-line string;

 ## Known Issues;